- Download our Moving to Hong Kong Guide (PDF)

 - CON: Very little middle ground

 There are few mid-range options in Hong Kong.
 Furnishings are either stylish but pricey, or cheap both in look and price.
-Either a fortune will be spent on bedding and towels, for instance, to get something decent, or one can opt for something dirt cheap and of poor quality.
+For instance, a fortune will be spent on bedding and towels to get something decent, or you can opt for something cheap and of poor quality.
 Things such as bedding and towels are therefore worth bringing.

 The only real middle-ground option is IKEA.
 The stores are in central locations that are easy to get to, they deliver on time, and they even assemble the furniture on arrival.